CHIKOJgg/CHIKOJgg/README.md

 ###

 <h3 align="left">I'm a frontend developer.
 I can perform variety of workloads.
 I know HTML, CSS, JavaScript.
-Keep learning react.js, tailwind and other technologies.</h3>
+Keep learning react.js, tailwind and other technologies.
+also enrolling in telegram mini-apps(one big project is coming)</h3>

 ###